tumansutradhar/inbox-3/README.md

 A decentralized messaging application built on the Aptos blockchain with IPFS storage for message content and end-to-end encryption.

-## ✅ STATUS: FULLY FUNCTIONAL
+## ✅ STATUS: FULLY FUNCTIONAL + ENHANCED

-**All issues have been resolved and the app is now working perfectly!**
+**All issues have been resolved and the app now includes advanced features!**

 - ✅ Smart contract deployed to Aptos Testnet
 - ✅ All view functions working correctly